brewinn/raytracerchallenge/README.md

 in the project's root directory will compile and run all tests and _src_ programs, then delete the test and program binaries.
-This will also fill the obj file with compiled objects, which will make future compilations quicker.
+This will also fill the _obj_ directory with compiled objects, which will make future compilations quicker.
 To delete these, run

 ```